runningthoughts/Booker/README.md

 ### Web Interface

-1. Open your browser to `http://localhost:3000`
+1. Open your browser to `http://localhost:3000?bookId=The_Gilded_Cage`
 2. Type your question in the chat box
 3. Get intelligent answers with source citations
 4. Click on citations to see the source material

+Note: You must specify the `bookId` parameter in the URL to select which book to query.

 ### API Endpoints